Call Today! Free Immediate Response (818) 781-1570

 PC 466 makes it a crime to possess certain tools connected with burglary if you have intent to break into a building, car, or other structure.

-Possession of burglary tools are covered under California Penal Code Section 466.
+Possession of burglary tools is covered under California Penal Code Section 466.
 In basic terms, it's a crime to have possession of certain tools that can be connected with burglary when you possess them with the intent to break into a building, car, or other type of structure.

-When Los Angeles police detain individuals for an investigation of possession of burglary tools, they will typically ask specific questions that are designed to get them to make incriminating statements that will be used against them.
+When Los Angeles police detain individuals for an investigation of possession of burglary tools, they typically ask specific questions designed to induce them to make incriminating statements that will be used against them.
+It's important to remember that police officers are not your friends, in spite of their outward friendliness.
+This is a frequently used police tactic.

-While possession of these tools alone is not illegal, possession along with the other items appear suspicious as they are commonly used to commit a home burglary.
+After making the arrest, police searched their car and found a crowbar, screwdrivers, bolt cutters, a ski mask, dark clothing, and flashlights.
+While possession of these tools alone is not illegal, possession along with the other items appears suspicious as they are commonly used to commit a home burglary.

-Typically, prosecutors will attempt to prove you had intent to commit burglary through circumstantial evidence, which is evidence that does not directly prove guilt, but relies on other events or surrounding circumstances that can form a reasonable belief of guilt.
+This example shows how the tools could be used with the intent to commit a burglary offense.
+Typically, prosecutors will attempt to prove you had the intent to commit burglary through circumstantial evidence, which is evidence that does not directly prove guilt but relies on other events or surrounding circumstances that can form a reasonable belief of guilt.

-If you have been accused of possession of burglary tools, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP as soon as possible.
+If you've been accused of possession of burglary tools, it's crucial to seek legal advice from a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.
+Remember, it's best to remain silent and not make any statements to Los Angeles police detectives.

-They are well paid to build a criminal case against you.
+They are well-paid to build a criminal case against you.
 Don't help them!
 Our law firm has a track record of success in defending our clients in all types of burglary cases.
+For example, in a recent case in Sylmar Juvenile Court, we obtained a case dismissal against two students breaking into cars.

-California Penal Code Section 466 – Possession of Burglary Tools
+California Penal Code 466 PC

 Under California Penal Code Section 466, possession of burglary tools is legally defined as:

-• Every person having upon their possession a picklock, keybit, crowbar, screwdriver, vise grip pliers, water-pump pliers, slide hammer, slim jim, tension bar, lock pick gun, tubular lock pick, bump key, floor safe door puller, master key, ceramic or porcelain spark plug chips, or other instrument or tool with intent feloniously to break or enter into any building, or vehicle, or who shall knowingly make or alter any key or instrument so that the it will open the lock of a building, or vehicle, without being requested to do so by a person having the right to open the same, or who shall make, or any instrument, having reason to believe that it's intended to be used in committing a misdemeanor or felony, is guilty of a misdemeanor.
+• Every person having upon their possession a picklock, key bit, crowbar, screwdriver, vise grip pliers, water-pump pliers, slide hammer, slim jim, tension bar, lock pick gun, tubular lock pick, bump key, floor safe door puller, master key, ceramic or porcelain spark plug chips, or other instrument or tool with intent feloniously to break or enter into any building, or vehicle, or who shall knowingly make or alter any key or instrument so that the it will open the lock of a building, or vehicle, without being requested to do so by a person having the right to open the same, or who shall make, or any instrument, having reason to believe that it's intended to be used in committing a misdemeanor or felony, is guilty of a misdemeanor.

 • Any type of building or home,